 With a preset it is also very easy to setup a long exposure.
 The "LongExposure" mode prepares the camera parameters for image acquisitions with exposure times over one second.
 Long exposure is recommended for all applications with image acquisition in low light conditions.
 Due to the longer exposure time it is not necessary to increase the gain.
 This also avoids strong image noise.

 The preset "LongExposure" shifts the available exposure time for your recordings to a range between 1 second and a model-dependent maximum of several seconds.
 Apart from that, you can work in this operating mode with the same parameters as in the "Default" mode.

 With the camera "user sets", you no longer have to deal with saving and restoring the camera configurations in your application yourself.
 Switch your camera comfortably between optimally set operating modes with a single click.

 With additional presets for long exposure and line scan mode, IDS Vision cameras now cover a much wider range of applications.
 Many line scan applications do not require the line frequencies of a highly specialized high-speed line scan camera.
 These can now be realized very comfortable with IDS industrial cameras by the combination of area and line scan mode without the need for a second camera.

-Further information and the download of the new IDS vision firmware can be found on our download pages under " IDS NXT - Firmware & Software ".
+Further information and the download of the new IDS vision firmware can be found on our download pages under " IDS Vision Industrial Cameras - Firmware & Software ".